esrabyrm/cybersecurity-projects/project2-brute-force-detection.md

 - The risk of "silent failure": a tool reporting "no results" does not always mean "no events occurred" — permission issues can produce false negatives
 - Exporting findings to CSV for reporting

-## 4. Notes

-This project originally planned to ingest findings into Splunk and configure a real SIEM alert rule; however, a technical obstacle was encountered during installation.
-This step is planned to be completed as a separate follow-up project.